zenio/festline.github.io/_pages/roadmap.md

 - Tutorials

 # Assignments
 Assignments are announced in the **#mlcourse_ai** channel in [ODS Slack team](https://opendatascience.slack.com/).
 Also, links to fresh assignments are provided in the Readme file of the [course repository](https://github.com/Yorko/mlcourse.ai).
-Deadlines are typically on Sundays, 20:59 CET.
+Deadlines are typically on Sundays, 21:59 UTC+2.
 Apart from that, you can practice with demo [assignments](assignments).

 # Kaggle Inclass Competition "Alice"